 |Head of Department:||Miss E Stickland|

-Throughout the school we seek to help students develop a sensitive, reflective and informed approach to the religious dimensions of life, and to instill a genuine, open-minded curiosity in the diversity of religious beliefs.
+Throughout the school we seek to help students develop a sensitive, reflective and informed approach to the religious dimensions of life, and to instil a genuine, open-minded curiosity in the diversity of religious beliefs.
 There are many opportunities offered both inside and outside the classroom for students to see that Religious Studies matter.

 Our Key Stage 3 course includes themes such as Community, Origins of Religions, Founders and Leaders, Philosophical questions about Belief, Science and Religion, Good and Evil, Human Rights, and other moral, ethical, spiritual and cultural issues raised by Religion.
-The six world religions are covered in varying depths.
+World religions are covered in varying depths.
 Progress is assessed against the Local Authority’s Agreed Syllabus Attainment Targets and emphasis is given to acquiring skills as well as knowledge and learning from the religions we study.

 The Department is well-resourced, and the staff have a wealth of experience, expertise, commitment and enthusiasm.
 Guest speakers and visits to the various religious communities provide students with a wider experience and perspective.
 We welcome contact with parents and many have enjoyed accompanying us on our outings.